rx-angular/rx-angular/libs/template/src/lib/core/utils/zone-checks.md

 This function takes any instance of a class and checks if the constructor name is equal to `NgZone`.

-This means the Angular application that instantiated this service assumes it runs in a ZuneLess environment, and therefor it's change detection will not be triggered by zone related logic.
+This means the Angular application that instantiated this service assumes it runs in a ZoneLess environment, and therefor it's change detection will not be triggered by zone related logic.

 However, keep in mind this does not mean `zone.js` is not present.